CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 ## II.
 Orbits
-Let us calculate the motion and position of the planets.
+Let us study the motion and position of the planets.
-### Kepler's laws

 All planets in space obey [Newton's law of gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation). \
 It tells us:
 ```math